 Air purifiers aren’t cheap and can be just as expensive to run.
 Most homeowners will run their purifier nearly around the clock, which means it will reflect on the energy bill.

 Luckily, you can find air purifiers that use less energy.
 A good thing to look for is the Energy Star rating.

 We always appreciate the option of different fan speeds.
 Some units will have two-speed options, while others have four.

 Set it to the highest fan speed whenever you feel like the room could benefit from a little extra power.
 But we’d advise setting it to the lowest speed when you’re in the room and want some quiet time.

 What to Avoid

 Despite the lower price and easier maintenance, we don’t recommend that you buy ionizers.
 These will emit significant amounts of ozone, which will be harmful to you and your family.

 Ionizers are also not recommended for people with allergies or asthma.
 Because an ionizer won’t remove allergens from the air completely, it’s not effective.
 You will need to do extra cleaning to keep dust and allergens away.

-We concluded that air purifiers can be worth it if you really need one.
+We concluded that air purifiers could be worth it if you really need one.
 If you or anyone else in your household is having trouble with allergies or asthma, an air purifier will help.
-Before purchasing a unit, though, consider why you might need one, and why you don’t.
+Before purchasing a unit, though, consider why you might need one and why you don’t.